theverymistergames/unity-common/Blueprints/README.md

 - Blueprint **references**: runtime graph can have links to another runtime graphs, using same interface as blueprint functions
 - Blueprint **global storage**: in the runtime all the nodes from every running blueprint instance are stored in one place to improve memory management
 - Blueprint **meta**: meta information for blueprint (node positions, ports, colors, etc.) is separated from data that will be used in the runtime
+- Blueprint **editor**: using UI Toolkit to improve Blueprint Editor node rendering
+- Blueprint **prototyping**: any blueprint can be launched within a blueprint runner without entering playmode
 - Blueprint **compilation**: connections between nodes are optimized during compilation, so helper nodes such as "Subgraph", "Pipe" or "Go To" don't add any overhead at runtime

 Demonstration of the blueprint connections optimization process for subgraph and other special nodes